 - Managing change with limited resources

 - Seven key factors in making change happen

-Our sessions are interactive, using anonymous case studies drawn from the pre-course assessments, and participants are encouraged to work through and solve their own challenges according to the principles of effective Adult Education.
+Our sessions are interactive, using case studies drawn from the pre-course assessments, and participants are encouraged to work through and solve their own challenges according to the principles of effective Adult Education.

 Duration: 3 hours, with 10 minute breaks at the :50 minute mark.

 For more information or to register, please use the contact us form, or to return to the Course Overview page, click here.